-The Association for Canadian Jewish Studies has launched a new programming initiative to bring together scholars, students, the local Jewish community, and the general public to explore the diversity of Jewish life in Montreal.
-See below for the fall line-up!
+The Association for Canadian Jewish Studies has launched a new programming initiative to bring together scholars, students, the local Jewish community, and the general public to explore the diversity of Jewish life in Canada.
+See below for our line-up!
 Our events are open to all.

 Thursday November 16th at 12:30pm